 - Restore your smile

-If you're in need of dental restoration in Roseville or the Greater Sacramento area, please call Paul P. Binon DDS MSD at 916-786-6676 today.
-We are pleased to offer strong and aesthetically pleasing crowns, bridges and more.
+If you're in need of dental restoration in Roseville or the Greater Sacramento area, please call Dr. Binon at 916-786-6676 today.
+We are pleased to offer strong and aesthetically pleasing dental crowns, bridges and more in Northern California including Rocklin and Citrus Heights.